jonahz5222/DataRoutr/README.md

-# DataRoutr
+# MeteoRoute
-Intern ShipIT project - Cell coverage tracker for road trippers
+Intern ShipIT project - Summer 2018

+Roadtrip App that finds you meteorite landings along the way: Perfect for the perennial explorer!